Barchester Healthcare’s Gender Pay Gap Report 2022/23

 Proportion of Males and Females in Pay Quartiles

 he table below shows the gender split when we order hourly rate of pay from highest to lowest and group the workforce into four equal pay quartiles.
 This is also illustrated by the pie charts.

 |Quartile||Female employees (%)||Male employees (%)|

 We are therefore keen to ensure that men are given the same access as women to care worker roles, which is the largest populated role in the organisation and middle management roles (92% of our Regional Directors are female), whilst also ensuring women have equal access to more senior roles.

 How we are addressing the gender pay gap

-While our gender pay gap is significantly better than the national average, Barchester is actively working to promote diversity and inclusion.
-We have therefore continued to build on the following initiatives to promote gender diversity:
+While our gender pay gap is significantly better than the national average, we have continued to build on the following initiatives to promote gender diversity at Barchester:

 - The company continues to promote flexible working for men and women.
 This creates an accessible and inclusive environment for those with caring and other responsibilities.
-Barchester has 4,563 employees working part time (which we classify as anyone working 30 hrs per week or less) with 10,086 working full time.
-Of the part time employees, 6,296 are female and 850 are male.
+Barchester has 4,563 employees working part time (which we classify as anyone working 30 hours per week or less) with 10,086 working full time.
+Of the part time employees, 4,037 are female and 526 are male.
 We will continue to promote flexible working for men and women through our recruitment processes and facilitate requests via our flexible working policy and procedures.

-- We continue to progress with our people strategy, “Together, People Make Barchester” was launched to the company on 14 March 2019 at the first of four “Quality First” conferences.
+- We continue to progress with our people strategy, “Together, People Make Barchester” which was launched to the company on 14 March 2019.
 The focus of the strategy is on Barchester becoming an employer of choice in the healthcare sector.
-We have made positive progress across a number of areas in an employee lifecycle and we are proud to have retained our 1 star Best Companies accreditation in 2021.
+We have made positive progress across a number of areas in the employee lifecycle and we are proud to have achieved 2* star (outstanding employee engagement) Best Companies accreditation in 2021.
 We will continue to invest to ensure that we understand how our employees feel about working for Barchester.